 The development team raises a request to perform identification/audit of the incoming open source components in the project.

 From the open source review team, the person trained in scanning activity will scan open source components using previously established processes.
-This helps to identify details of the open source components in question as well as their applicable license.
+This helps to identify details of the open source components in question as well as their applicable license(s).
 The source may be scanned using a software scan tool.

-Hits (understood as a list of complete or partial matches shown by the scan tools for the scanned source) from the audit or scan are reviewed and verified to ensure the proper origin of the code (the applicable open source component used).
+Scan results (understood as a list of complete or partial matches to open source shown by the scan tools, and identification of 3rd party license texts) from the audit or scan are reviewed and verified to ensure the proper origin of the code (the applicable open source component used).

 Audits or scans are performed iteratively based on the software development and release lifecycles.